I tell you, keep asking, and it will be given you. Keep seeking, and you will find. Keep knocking, and it will be opened to you. Luke 11:9

 3 Give us day by day our daily bread.

 for we ourselves also forgive everyone who is indebted to us.

 Bring us not into temptation,

-but deliver us from the evil one.’ ”
+but deliver us from evil.’ ”

 Ask, Ask, Ask

-5 He said to them, “Which of you, if you go to a friend at midnight, and tell him, ‘Friend, lend me three loaves of bread, 6 for a friend of mine has come to me from a journey, and I have nothing to set before him,’ 7 and he from within will answer and say, ‘Don’t bother me.
+5 He said to them, “Which of you, if you go to a friend at midnight and tell him, ‘Friend, lend me three loaves of bread, 6 for a friend of mine has come to me from a journey, and I have nothing to set before him,’ 7 and he from within will answer and say, ‘Don’t bother me.
 The door is now shut, and my children are with me in bed.
 I can’t get up and give it to you’?

 9 “I tell you, keep asking, and it will be given you.
 Keep seeking, and you will find.
 Keep knocking, and it will be opened to you.
 10 For everyone who asks receives.
 He who seeks finds.
 To him who knocks it will be opened.

 11 “Which of you fathers, if your son asks for bread, will give him a stone?
 Or if he asks for a fish, would he give him a snake instead of a fish?
 12 Or if he asks for an egg, would he give him a scorpion?
 13 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask him?”